 How can my Intergroup contribute?

-What can my Area Group do?
+How can my Area Group contribute?

 It is recommended that Area Groups contribute 100% of their surplus to the GSO.